 Each "course" has a specific topic or content, so that they all build together.
 Students can therefore start their training at any time, picking up courses as they are available, as long as they have completed a Phase 4 Course.

-Course details being held at WSMT are available here
+Course details being held at WSMT are available under the COURSES section on this web site.

 Practitioner Training Program